Learning from Imperfect Demonstrations with Self-Supervision for Robotic Manipulation: Experiments

 \subsection{Ablation Study in Simulation}

+\textbf{Impact of different self-supervised objectives.} On the StackCube task, we evaluated SSDF with different combinations of the 3 self-supervised objectives in training step 1.
+In Table~\ref{tab:self-sup-loss}, as we continue to increase the self-supervised objectives, SSDF can achieve higher success rates.
+This is because different self-supervised learning losses enable the model to learn versatile features, allowing it to compute quality scores for imperfect data accurately.

+\textbf{Impact of quality score threshold $\beta$.} As shown in Table~\ref{tab:maniskill-beta-result}, on the StackCube task, we can observe that as the quality score threshold value $\beta$ increases, the reserved demonstrations become less and less.
+The highest success rate on the StackCube task is with $\beta$ as 0.90.
+When $\beta$ is less than 0.90, the performance increases as $\beta$ increases because more and more low-quality demonstrations are discarded.
+When $\beta$ is larger than 0.90, we argue that the performance drops as $\beta$ increases because more high-quality demonstrations are discarded, degrading the task performance.

+\textbf{Impact of different similarity calculation functions.} We examined $L_2$ distance and $Cosine$ similarity distance with the whole segment features denoted as ``Seg." and the last time step feature denoted as ``Last" on the StackCube task.
+As shown in Table~\ref{tab:maniskill-func-result}, ``Last+$L_2$" achieved the highest performance, while the results of using cosine similarity are relatively lower.
+We argue that the last time step of the trajectory segment is the most important step for predicting the next action, and the attention mechanism in the transformer has extracted the historical information.

-\textbf{Impact of the imperfect demonstration quantity and quality.} To verify how the imperfect demonstration quantity and quality influence the final performance of our method, we conducted extensive experiments on the StackCube task.
-We collected five different level imperfect demonstrations using different behavior policies with success rates of 0.00, 0.23, 0.44, 0.60, and 0.86, respectively.
-For each level, we collected imperfect demonstrations in two ratios, 1:1 and 1:3, where the former 1 represents the 300 expert demonstrations (i.e., 300 and 900 imperfect demonstrations).
+\textbf{Impact of the imperfect demonstration quantity and quality.} For the StackCube task, we collected five different level imperfect demonstrations using different behavior policies with success rates of 0.00, 0.23, 0.44, 0.60, and 0.86, respectively .
+For each level, we collected imperfect demonstrations in two ratios, 1:1 and 1:3, where the former 1 represents the 300 expert demonstrations.

 Figure~\ref{fig:stack_abl_qq} shows the success rates with different imperfect demonstration quantities and qualities on the StackCube task.
 An interesting finding is that those low-quality and high-quality imperfect demonstrations can benefit the performance compared to the medium-quality imperfect demonstrations.
 We believe that low-quality demonstrations contain rich explorations of the environment and therefore can help extract more informative features in the pre-training process.
 Then they are discarded in the fine-tuning stage and do not interfere with the results.
 In contrast, high-quality imperfect demonstrations directly help the process of the fine-tuning stage.
 The medium-quality demonstrations neither provide rich environmental information nor directly enhance policy learning, so they achieve the most minor improvement.